| |

 Taking a break from the situation- move to a new fun activity:

-1. Watch a favorite tv program
+1. Watch a favorite TV program

-3. Play a game in computer/tablet
+3. Play a game in a computer/tablet

 4. Play board games